caden-parajuli/assassins/README.md

 # Assassins

 A Flutter appplication for managing games of [Assassin](https://en.wikipedia.org/wiki/Assassin_(game)).
-It is hosted on Github Pages [here](https://caden-parajuli.github.io/assassins).
+It is hosted on GitHub Pages [here](https://caden-parajuli.github.io/assassins).

 ## Supported Platforms